Day Barr

 Contractor

-Employed by Infomatrix, but worked on site at Symbian for three years.
+Still employed by Infomatrix, but worked on site at Symbian for three years.

 Initially contracted for three months to provide Win32 and COM expertise.
 I provided technical advice during the acquisition of a replacement for the legacy PC Connectivity software.
 I worked with the supplier to ensure Symbian's requirements were met, reviewed documents and the proposed new Object Model.
 I wrote example clients that could be used to demonstrate the simplicity of the new API to Symbian and its customers.

 Following the delivery of the new system, Symbian took on the maintenance of the new PC Connectivity solution, which they called Connect QI.
-My contract with Symbian was extended and I was the given the job of maintaining and enhancing QI.
+My contract with Symbian was extended and I was given the job of maintaining and enhancing QI.

 Primarily I worked in C++, using STL and the ATL and MFC frameworks for the COM Servers and GUIs.
 I wrote Perl and VBScript for the build and test systems.
 I also:

 • created an SDK to accompany the core system.
-This came in three versions - two for different types of customer and one version for the general public which was available to download from symbian.com
+This came in three versions: two for different types of customer and one version for the general public which was available to download from symbian.com

 • designed and implemented the SDK documentation system using XSLT stylesheets for translating the original XML into HTML for distribution